mhmohona/portfolio/samples/Case Studie.md

 # Use Case: Exploring Ubuntu

-Today, we are embarking on a thrilling adventure into the flexible realm of [Ubuntu](https://ubuntu.com/), one of the most famous flavors of Linux obtainable!
+T[Ubuntu](https://ubuntu.com/) is one of the most famous flavors of Linux obtainable!
 Don't worry if you're new to the tech scene; we're going to guide you through the wonders of Ubuntu and show you just how superb it could be for all varieties of tasks.
 Let's dive in together!

 ## Computing Made Easy